zeapherine/cmd-password-generator/README.md

 # cmd-password-generator
-## Command line Program too create random passwords and store it in a protected .txt file.
+## Command line Program to create random passwords and store it in a protected .txt file.

 ### Installation